Nonye2K3/chia/k-sizes.md

+# Warning
-# Warning - since release of Beta 14 on the 1st of October 2020.
+Since the release of Beta 14 on the 1st of October 2020.
 All the below data is outdated and obsolete.
 It only serve as historical data.
+One exception is the final .plot size of K values

 # Various k size statistics - Current - Beta 8 and newer